klancarLuka/exampleApplication1/README.md

 # Irnas Coding Challenge

-This repository contains a Zephyr coding challenge application that extends the example application repository ([link][example]).
+This repository contains a Zephyr coding challenge application that extends the example application repository ([link](https://github.com/zephyrproject-rtos/example-application)).
 This app demonstrates the use of the bluetooth low-power technology, ment for the STM32WB55rg Nucleo board.

 The main source file is contained in the app folder.